-In the early 90's Chidamber and Kemerer proposed the well-known LCOM metric (Lack of Cohesion of Methods) for measuring the cohesion of object-oriented software [19].
+In the early 90's Chidamber and Kemerer proposed the well-known LCOM metric (Lack of Cohesion of Methods) for measuring the cohesion of objectoriented software [19].
 The interested reader may refer to [20] and [21] for two detailed surveys of the cohesion metrics that have been proposed since the seminal work of Chidamber and Kemerer.
 In the service-oriented paradigm, cohesion was recognized as an important principle of service design in several approaches that concern the overall service-oriented development methodology [2], [3], [4].
 The first efforts for measuring cohesion have been made in the work of Perepletchikov et al. [5].
-The first study that investigated the issue of cohesion in the case of real-world services is reported in Athanasopoulos and Zarras [6].
-Finally, another interesting work that concerns the cohesion of services is presented in [22].
+The first study that investigated the issue of cohesion in the case of real-world services is reported in Athanasopoulos & Zarras [6].